 Sums contributed by external persons and bodies towards the cost of capital schemes to be carried out by the Council.
-These commonly derive from planning agreements with developers but also include sums recovered from third parties.
+These can derive from planning agreements with developers in the form of S106 agreements but also include sums recovered from or contributed by third parties.